netboxlabs/console-docs/docs/netbox-enterprise/nbe-release-notes-1.x.md

 Provides final cleanup of the Beta stream in preparation for the wider release.

-It contains mostly internal changes, plus fixes an issue where annotations could render improperly and cause problems with upgrades.
+Provides a number of internal changes, and includes fixes for an issue where annotations could render improperly and cause problems with upgrades.
 It also updates NetBox 4.x to version 4.0.7.